grapa-dev/grapa/docs-src/docs/type/tuple.md

 ### Trade-offs
 - **No in-place modification** - Must create new tuples for changes
 - **Memory allocation** - Creating new tuples requires memory allocation
-- **Use case specific** - Not suitable for frequently changing data
+- **Use case specific** - Not suitable for frequently changing data:

 ## Comparison with Other Types